-The Girls in Sali and Denise on the rocks on the Island of Levemaka…
+The Girls in Sali on the Island of Dugi Otok

-One of the most beautiful sights is the 7-9th Century church of St. Pelegrin Savar on the South East part of Dugi Otok.
-That’s Peter snorkeling on the Island of Levemaka.
+One of the most beautiful sights is the 7-9th Century church of St. Pelegrin Savar on the South-East part of Dugi Otok.

 Friday 08/09 Zadar – Swimming in the bay close to Zadar..evening in the Old Town.
 The Zadar region is located on the Northernmost part of Dalmatia.
-It takes pride in it’s rich cultural heritage and numerours natural sights such as National Park Paklenica and nature parks Velebit, lake Vransko, and Telašćica.
-Zadar Old town has been populated for 3000 years .
-First a small settlement of the Illiyrian trib, followed by the Roman Era, and in the 7th Century it became the centre of the Byzantine province of Dalmatia.
+It takes pride in its a rich cultural heritage and numerous natural sights such as National Park Paklenica and nature parks Velebit, lake Vransko, and Telašćica.
+Zadar Old town has been populated for 3000 years.
+First, a small settlement of the Illyrian tribe, followed by the Roman Era, and in the 7th Century, it became the centre of the Byzantine province of Dalmatia.
 The Roman network in the streets and squares have been preserved in Zadar and remnants of roman urbanisation are still visible in the city.